JSapun/kicad-symbol-merge/readme.md

 # kicad-symbol-merge

-Getting sick of downloading custom KiCad symbols one by one — only to have to manually add each as its own library?
+Getting sick of downloading custom KiCad symbols one by one, only to have to manually add each as its own library?
 Well, there’s an easy solution.
 Just merge them all into one KiCad symbol library!